 Students completing their MPE can focus on administration, curriculum, or supervision, while those completing their MSc can focus on exercise and work physiology, biomechanics/ergonomics, sport psychology, and socio-cultural studies of physical activity and health.
 Seven new courses have been introduced that reflect the present issues in the physical education curriculum.
 Graduates have moved on to a variety of professions and include university professors, lawyers, engineers, administrators, and teachers.
 Many graduate students have also gone on to pursue doctoral studies in a number of exciting fields.
 Graduate programs are offered in both full-time and part-time formats, with a number of different options available to students.

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
 Visit the School of Human Kinetics website for areas for a list of faculty members, their research interests, and contact information.
 You may also use the Yaffle search engine to find a supervisor you may wish to work with.

 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.